-Moreover, CLIP has been widely adapted for weakly supervised semantic segmentation (WSSS), prompting multiple approaches to leverage its capabilities for generating class activation maps (CAMs) without extensive labeled data.
-For instance, CLIMS~\cite{xie2022clims} utilizes CLIP to enhance the completeness of object regions within CAMs while suppressing BG regions.
+Moreover, CLIP has been widely adapted for weakly supervised semantic segmentation (WSSS), prompting multiple approaches to leverage its capabilities for generating class activation maps (CAMs) without extensive annotation.
+For instance, CLIMS~\cite{xie2022clims} uses CLIP to enhance the completeness of object regions within CAMs while suppressing BG regions.
 CLIP-ES~\cite{lin23} employs GradCAM to extract CAMs directly from CLIP, demonstrating that activations can be generated without fine-tuning.
-SCLIP~\cite{wang2023sclip} and NACLIP~\cite{hajimiri2024pay} propose modifying the last attention block to produce score maps for each patch embedding, enabling segmentation map generation without requiring a backward pass.
-Similarly, \cite{yang2024foundation} introduces learnable prompts in CLIP and uses pseudo-labels from SAM~\cite{kirillov2023segment} to fine-tune for WSSS.
+SCLIP~\cite{wang2023sclip} and NACLIP~\cite{sina25wacv} propose modifying the last attention block to produce score maps for each patch embedding, enabling segmentation map generation without requiring a backward pass.
+Similarly, \cite{yang2024foundation} introduces learnable prompts in CLIP and uses pseudo-labels from SAM~\cite{kirillov2023segment} for fine-tuning for WSSS.

-While CLIP-based methods yield competitive maps, these methods rely on hand-crafted textual templates and predefined class representations — such as prompts like ``a photo of [CLS]."
+While CLIP-based methods yield competitive maps, these methods rely on hand-crafted textual templates and predefined class representations, such as prompts like ``a photo of [CLS].''
 This requires prior knowledge of the specific class name before producing a localization map of each image.
 This reliance restricts the model's adaptability across different computer vision tasks.
-It also leads to substantial performance degradation when using predicted classes, due to feature misalignment and class confusion.
+It also leads to a substantial decline in performance when using predicted classes due to feature misalignment and class confusion.
+Furthermore, the disconnection between CLIP's text embeddings and its local patch embeddings limits the model to capture spatially grounded representations.
 These limitations underscore a critical challenge: the need for WSOL methods that can learn precise localization cues without reliance on explicit class labels or predefined textual templates.
 To address this challenge, we propose a novel method that distills knowledge from CLIP's text-image representations to guide the localization network.
 Additionally, we mitigate the tendency of CLIP to conflate semantically similar classes by orthogonalizing the text embeddings before alignment, reducing semantic overlap and improving discriminability.
 This enables the model to classify the image by computing the similarity between visual embeddings and class anchors as visual embeddings are pushed toward class-text embeddings.